Vaccines are here. School's open. Some parents still agonize

 Having them all sick at once and worrying about long-term repercussions as other parents at their school, and even her own mother, downplayed the virus, “broke something inside of me,” Cessac said.

-“The anxiety and the stress has sort of been bottled up,” she said.
+“The anxiety and the stress has sort of been bottled up for me,” she said.
 “It just felt so, I don’t know, defeating and made me feel so helpless.”

 Like parents everywhere, Cessac has been dealing with pandemic stress for over 18 months now.